Mochi Flashcard Generator

 | der Termin | the appointment |

-Download a native .mochi package that imports as a complete deck, or export as CSV (comma, semicolon, tab, or pipe) or Markdown with your chosen delimiter.
+Download a native .mochi package that imports as a complete deck with its audio, or export as CSV (comma, semicolon, tab, or pipe) or Markdown with your chosen delimiter.

 NextLang vs building Mochi cards by hand